 Available in VPC

-Manage Load Balancer instances integrated to Kubernetes
+Management of Load Balancer instances integrated with Kubernetes

 - Technical support is not provided for issues caused by direct changes made through the console or API.

-To create a Load Balancer instance integrated to Ncloud Kubernetes Service, specify the service manifest type as LoadBalancer and set the service.beta.kubernetes.io/ncloud-load-balancer-layer-type annotation as nplb or nlb.
+To create a Load Balancer instance integrated with Ncloud Kubernetes Service, set the service manifest type to LoadBalancer, and set the service.beta.kubernetes.io/ncloud-load-balancer-layer-type annotation to either nplb or nlb.

-- nplb: A network proxy load balancer (NPLB) instance is created.
+- nplb: A Network Proxy Load Balancer (NPLB) instance is created.

-- nlb: A network load balancer (NLB) instance is created.
+- nlb: A Network Load Balancer (NLB) instance is created.

 Configure instance properties